verrazzano/docs/content/en/docs/guides/migrate/install/nginx/_index.md

 </div>
 {{< /clipboard >}}

-1. Install or upgrade the ingress-nginx Helm chart
+1. Install or upgrade the ingress-nginx Helm chart.

-   The following example `helm` command installs Ingress NGINX Controller.
-The Ingress Controller can be installed in any namespace, this example installs the Helm chart in `ingress-nginx` namespace.
-This example assumes you are using Helm version 3.2.0 or later.
+   The following example `helm` command installs NGINX Ingress Controller.
+The ingress controller can be installed in any namespace; this example installs the Helm chart in the `ingress-nginx` namespace.

 {{< clipboard >}}
 <div class="highlight">